About me

 I develop and analyse algorithms for Bayesian inference, including sequential Monte Carlo and Markov chain Monte Carlo.
 I work with applied scientists to develop principled and robust analysis procedures for their data.
 This involves designing Bayesian models to incorporate domain and expert knowledge, and developing bespoke algorithms.
 I also design open source software for statisticians, scientists and industry.

-I am organising the Adelaide Data Privacy Workshop, to be held November 2025.
+I organised the Adelaide Data Privacy Workshop, held in November 2025.
 In Paris, I organised the Mostly Monte Carlo Seminar Series.
 In 2023, I was chair of the SMC Down Under organising committee.

-- A Bayesian decision-theoretic framework for statistical data privacy
+- A game-theoretic framework for statistical data privacy “Persuasive Privacy” arXiv slides

 See my full list of arXiv preprints for more.